getshifter/shifter-redirects/README.md

 ### Why do I need another redirect plugin?

-Most (all) current redirect plugins for WordPress use a server like NGINX or Apache.
+You don't, with a few exceptions.
+Most (maybe all) current redirect plugins for WordPress use PHP and a server like NGINX or Apache to handle redirects.
 For static sites you'll need a different solution.
 This plugin is designed to work with the popular Redirections plugin or as a standalone for some features.

 ### What does it do?